Flynn-Primrose/Zoonosim/README.md

   - parameters for vaccines. populated during initialization
 - vaccine_map
   - reverse mapping from number to vaccine key. populated automatically
+- wild
+  - A dictionary containing the parameters for the wild (default) variant of the disease
+  - human
+    - rel_beta
+      - the transmissibility of this variant relative to beta.human
+    - rel_symp_prob
+      - the probability an infected human will display symptoms
+    - rel_severe_prob
+      - the probability a symptomatic human will develop severe symptoms
+    - rel_death_prob
+      - the probability a human with severe symptoms will perish as a result
+    - rel_asymp_factor
+      - the transmissibility of asymptomatic cases relative to symptomatic ones
+  - flock
+    - rel_beta
+      - the transmissibility of this variant relative to beta.flock
+    - rel_symp_delta
+      - The change in the expected difference in baseline symptomatic rate vs infected symptomatic rate, relative to the wild variant
+    - rel_death_delta
+      - The change in the expected difference in baseline mortality rate vs infected mortality rate, relative to the wild variant
+    - rel_water_delta
+      - The change in the expected difference in baseline water consumption vs infected water consumption, relative to the wild variant
+  - barn
+    - rel_beta
+      - the transmissibility of this variant relative to beta.barn
+    - rel_contamination_dur
+      - The relative duration of contamination for this variant compared to the wild variant (should be set to 1 for the wild variant)
+  - water
+    - rel_beta
+      - the transmissibility of this variant relative to beta.water
+  - rel_contamination_dur
+    - the relative duration of contamination for this variant compared to the wild variant (should be set to 1 for the wild variant)
 - variants
   - an array of additional variants to include in the simulation
 - variant_map